mesonbuild/meson/docs/markdown/Reference-manual.md

 be executed by meson.
 This means that all targets defined before the call of `subdir_done` will be build.

-If the current script was called by `subdir` the execution returns to the calling directory and continues as if the script had reached the end.
+If the current script was called by `subdir` or `include` the execution returns to the calling directory and continues as if the script had reached the end.
 If the current script is the top level script meson configures the project as defined up to this point.